 - 1. Run the Windows program, regedit. - 2.
-In the Registry Editor window, select the window for the HKEY LOCAL MACHINE subtree. - 3.
+In the Registry Editor window, select the window for the HKEY_LOCAL_MACHINE subtree. - 3.
 Click the folder icons to select the \SOFTWARE\INFORMIX\ SQLHOSTS branch. - 4.
-With the SQLHOSTS key selected, add a new key.

-- 5. Give the new key the name of the database server. - 6.
-Select the new key that you just made (the key with the database server name) and add a new string value for it. - 7.
+With the SQLHOSTS key selected, add a key. - 5.
+Give the new key the name of the database server. - 6.
+Select the new key that you just made (the key with the database server name) and add a string value for it. - 7.
 Give the value the name of one of the fields of the sqlhosts information (HOST, OPTIONS, PROTOCOL, or SERVICE).
-Give the OPTIONS field the value of the database server group to which this database server will belong. - 8.
+Give the OPTIONS field the value of the database server group to which this database server belongs. - 8.
 Modify the value to add value data. - 9.
 Repeat steps 6 through 8 for each field of the sqlhosts information.

-For example, a database server named iris_112 could have a key under the SQLHOSTS key with the following values:
+For example, a database server named iris_112 might have a key under the SQLHOSTS key with the following values:

-· HOST: iris
+• HOST: iris

-• OPTIONS: g=g_iris • PROTOCOL: onsoctcp SERVICE: techpubs27
+OPTIONS: g=g_irisPROTOCOL: onsoctcpSERVICE: techpubs27